ucb-stat133/stat133-fall-2017/labs/lab03-vector-basics.md

 ### What's happening in the code above?

 The function `download.file()` allows you to download any type of file from the Web.
-In this case you are downloading the file called `usa-states.RData` which is located in the github repository of the course.
+In this case you are downloading the file called `nba2017-salary-points.RData` which is located in the github repository of the course.
 This file is a binary file.
 To be more precise, the file extension `.RData` is the default extension used by R for its binary native format.

 Where does the file is downloaded?
-The file `usa-states.RData` gets downloaded to your **working directory**.
+The file `nba2017-salary-points.RData` gets downloaded to your **working directory**.
 If you are curious about what is the current directory to which R is paying attention, simply type the function `getwd()`---which stands for *get the working directory*.

 To load the contents of the binary file into R's session you use `load()`.
 Finally, `ls()` allows you to **list** all the available R objects.

 Check that the following objects are available in your session:

--   `state` (names of the States)
+-   `player`
--   `capital` (names of the capitals)
+-   `team`
--   `area` (total area in km2)
+-   `position`
--   `water` (water area in km2)
+-   `salary`
--   `seats` (number of house seats)
+-   `points`

 **A note on `.RData` files.** Most of the data sets you are going to be working with in real life are going to be stored in some sort of text file.
 So you probably won't be handling many R binary files (i.e. `.RData` files).
 However, R binary files are an interesting option for saving intermediate results, and/or for saving R objects (as R objects).